 They are from a natural habitat in which it is very hot, but that doesn’t mean that they can tolerate too much heat.
 That’s why they burrow themselves underground in order to stay cool whenever they’re out in the desert.

-If you’d like to make sure you’re leopard geckos tank is staying properly regulated, then I recommend taking a look at this thermostat from Amazon here.
 Unfortunately, there’s no substitute when it comes to keeping temperatures low, so if you ever plan on getting a leopard gecko, you will need a thermostat one at some point.

 Keeping Them Safe

 One of the best things you can do when caring for leopard geckos is making sure they’re safe at all times.
 There are a number of risks that could happen to them but if you stay on your toes, you can prevent most of these things.
 Just to give you an idea of the potential dangers they face from improper care and little to no safety precautions, take a look at the list below.